 Since firmware version 8.2.03, the WebMux bonds the "Internet" and "Server" ports in a Link Aggregation Group.
-If you have switch that has "LAG", or "Ether Channel", or "Port Channel" capabilities, the "Internet" and "Server" port will behave as a single port and effectively double the amount of data throughput.
+If you have switch that has "LAG", or "Ether Channel", or "Port Channel" capabilities, the "Internet" and "Server" interfaces will behave as a single interface and effectively double the amount of data throughput.
 Prior to version 8.2.03, the "Internet" port was deactivated in Out-of-Path mode.

-It may be desirable to use the "Internet" port for a completely separate network (i.e. for internal management), but because of port bonding that was no longer possible without direct modification to the WebMux.
+It may be desirable to use the "Internet" port for a completely separate network (i.e. for internal management), but because of port bonding it is not possible without direct modification to the WebMux.